 “People are scared of eating fish during pregnancy," she says.
 "They are often told to avoid fish rather than be encouraged to eat it and be told ‘here are the kinds of fish you can have safely’.

 “Fish [consumption during pregnancy] is associated with a decreased risk of allergy and eczema in the baby, and improved mental health and cognitive importance both in mum and the baby.
 Fish has omega-three fats but it also has selenium, iodine and vitamin D which all have a protective function.”

 High mercury fish, of course, should not be consumed but, says Dr Star, every other cooked fish is okay to enjoy.

 “Whiting, snapper and brim are all fine.
 You can have three serves of low mercury fish a week.”

-Dr Star reminds women that main focus of any pregnancy diet – during preconception and pregnancy – should be nourishment not deprivation.
+Dr Star reminds women that the main focus of any pregnancy diet – during preconception and pregnancy – should be nourishment, not deprivation.

 “Depriving yourself is not beneficial in this case,” she says.
 “Eating during the preconception period and pregnancy should be about nourishing your body.
 So allow yourself a few treats here and there but don’t overdo it.
 Also, try to have a well-rounded diet including all of the food groups.”

 Growing Baby Bean: A Complete Guide to Pregnancy Nutrition is available online (RRP$69.95).